derrickoswald/CIMApplication/Ingest/ReadMe.txt

 # Input

-The mapping or correspondenc file is a CSV format file (with a header and separator';') that has two columns of interest.
+The mapping or correspondence file is a CSV format file (with a header and separator';') that has two columns of interest.